deib-polimi/PingPong/README.md

 4. connect more than one client to the same GO <br/>
 5. show GO's information on all clients connected to him <br/>
 6. show the list of Clients and some other data on every GO <br/>
+7. create autonomous group owner's <br/>
-7. **send video files in the gallery** from clients to their GO's <br/>
+8. **send video files in the gallery** from clients to their GO's <br/>
-8. **transform a client into a "PingPong Device"** choosing the "starting GO" called Ping Device and the "destination GO" called Pong Device.
+9. **transform a client into a "PingPong Device"** choosing the "starting GO" called Ping Device and the "destination GO" called Pong Device.
 The PingpPong Device connects and disconnects to the Ping Device and Pong Device alternately, i.e. "jumps" ;) <br/>
-9. use the **Ping Pong mode** a resized version of the "Eternal Discovery" in "Pigeon Messenger" that tries to synchronize the devices <br/>
+10. use the **Ping Pong mode** a resized version of the "Eternal Discovery" in "Pigeon Messenger" that tries to synchronize the devices <br/>

 ## Usage